DanielCasali/azuredataprotect/README.md

 }
 ```

-There are other fields you can use but I didn't:
+There are other fields that are possible and come on the example that you can use but I didn't:
 ```
   "cohesity_azure_apps_subnet": "CUSTOMER_VALUE",  -> Extra subnet to be backed up
   "cohesity_azure_apps_subnet_mask": "CUSTOMER_VALUE", -> Extra subnet mask to be backed up